 Monkeys at Uluwatu Temple

 At Uluwatu Temple, you’ll encounter a population of grey long-tailed macaques, a species notable for their intelligence and agility.
-They are accustomed to human visitors and can be quite playful, but also have a tendency to snatch unguarded belongings.
+They are accustomed to human visitors and can be quite playful, but also tend to snatch unguarded belongings.

 When you purchase your tickets they will try to convince you that a guide is mandatory.
 Know that you do not need to get a guide, but they will keep the monkeys at bay if you are scared.